Hurricane preparedness in New Orleans: The impact of Louisiana's sinking coast

-When the Corps of Engineers started systematically leveeing the river in the 19th century, it cut off the region's main source of silt, the raw material of delta-building in the Mississippi Delta and the Wetlands of Louisiana.
+When the Corps of Engineers started systematically leveeing the river in the 19th century, it cut off the region's main source of silt, the raw material of delta-building in the Mississippi River Delta and the Wetlands of Louisiana.
 The weight of large buildings and infrastructure and the leaching of water, oil and gas from beneath the surface across the region have also contributed to the problem.
 Following the great floods of 1927, the Mississippi River was surrounded by a series of levees meant to protect the city from such floods.
 In 1965, New Orleans was hit by Hurricane Betsy, which caused tremendous flooding in the New Orleans area.
 The federal government began a levee-building program to protect New Orleans from a Category 3 hurricane (the same strength as Betsy).
 These series of levees were completed in recent years before Hurricane Katrina.

 However, an unintended consequence of the levees was that natural silt deposits from the Mississippi River were unable to replenish the delta, causing the coastal wetlands of Louisiana to wash away and the city of New Orleans to sink even deeper.
 The Mississippi River delta is subsiding faster than any other place in the nation.
 While the land is sinking, sea level has been rising.
 In the past 100 years, land subsidence and sea-level rise have recently added three feet to all storm surges.
 That extra height puts affected areas under deeper water; it also means flooding from weaker storms and from the outer edges of powerful storms spreads over wider areas.
 The marshes that ring New Orleans, as well as the land depression of the city itself, originally above sea level, have sunk the quickest.

 The problem with the wetlands was further worsened by salt water intrusion caused by the canals dug by the oil companies and private individuals in this marshland.
 This erosion of the wetlands not only caused Louisiana to lose 24 sqmi per year of land annually and 1900 sqmi of land since the 1930s, but it also destroyed Louisiana's first line of defense against hurricanes.